waterseeker/js-rest-api/README.md

                     *  the sender's articles
                     otherwise return only public articles.
                     An article object consists of:
-                        article_id, title, content, and user_id which are all strings and the visibility field which is public, private, or logged_in The articles can appear in any order
+                        articleId, title, content, and user_id which are all strings and the visibility field which is public, private, or logged_in The articles can appear in any order